The Private Protected Area Program

-Before a nature refuge can be declared, a conservation agreement is negotiated between the landholder and the Queensland Government, which commits to protecting significant conservation values, while allowing compatible and sustainable land uses to continue.
-Landholders with a nature refuge continue to own and manage their land for enjoyment and/or to generate an income.
+Before a nature refuge can be declared over part or all of a property, a conservation agreement is negotiated between the landholder and the Minister, which commits to protecting the land’s significant conservation values, while allowing compatible and sustainable land uses to continue.
+Nature refuges are compatible with, and often complement alternate income streams for landholders such as carbon farming, sustainable beef production and ecotourism.

 Is my property suitable for a nature refuge?

-If your property contains significant conservation values and aligns with the Private Protected Area Program’s priorities; you may be contacted to seek your voluntary participation via the NatureAssist program.
-Consideration will be given to:
+If your property contains significant conservation values and aligns with the Private Protected Area Program’s priorities, it may be eligible for a nature refuge.
+Priority consideration will be given to land that:

-- habitats and ecosystems that are poorly represented in existing protected areas
+- contains remnant vegetation communities that are poorly represented within the existing protected area system